 Gallery of Pictures Queen Cleopatra of Egypt, Helen Of Troy, Queen Elizabeth I & Livia Drusilla, 1st Empress of Rome

 Today with modern technology and social media, there’s a constant push for image manipulation.
 We have access to photoshop, airbrushing, beauty apps, image enhancers that we can use to create or enhance our mood, colour, shape, size to create what we think is a perfect image for others to see, covering up what’s real and true.
 This is a conversation I am constantly having with my pre-teen, about what’s really beautiful and what isn’t.
-Why can we not ‘Love the Skin we’re in’?
+Why can we not ‘Be Our Own Kind Of Beautiful’?

-In the next blog, I will share what kinds of ingredients are added from 1800’s to the 21st century cosmetics.
-It will help us understand that despite the evolution of the ages, that women in particular, have been applying cosmetic treatments to not only enhance their beauty, but to give the impression of nobility, purity, wealth and stature.
+In the next blog, I will share what kinds of ingredients are added from the 1800’s to the 21st-century cosmetics.
+It will help us understand that despite the evolution of the ages, that women in particular, have been applying cosmetic treatments to not only enhance their beauty but to give the impression of nobility, purity, wealth and stature.

 About Lili & Essentially Lili – My Health Studies include from 2016-2019 Diplomas in Aromatherapy, Holistic Skincare Products, Clinical Nutrition, Stress Management, Reflexology, Holistic Pain Management, Member of International College of Holistic Medicine.
-In Progress is studying Clinical Nutrition for Over 50s.
+Currently studying Clinical Nutrition for Over 50s.

 My aim is to help you get the results you want as I have already been on that hard journey to overcome the autoimmune disorder.If you wish to know more about Clinical Nutrition and how to kick start your health, book a private Consultation.
 Please send an email to email@example.com should you need further assistance.